 For students in grades K-8, summer work is expected.
-Students who complete ALL the work assigned for the grade level they are moving into or participate in a summer enrichment or summer remediation program at our school will be counted as completing the summer work.
+Students who complete all the work assigned for the grade level they are moving into or participate in a summer enrichment or summer remediation program at our school will be counted as completing the summer work.
 Students complete the work for the grade level or course they are moving into this fall.
-For grades k-8, students who complete ALL the summer work are eligible to attend an incentive party.
+For grades k-8, students who complete all the summer work are eligible to attend an incentive party.
+Summer work will be posted on the school website each summer.